Israel-Tetteh/MS-media-repo/README.md

 Culture experiments.

-Students offering Agricultural Biotechnology as a programme in KNUST have to manually calculate for the various concentration needed in order to get a working solution for their experiments.
+Students offering Agricultural Biotechnology as a programme in KNUST have to manually calculate for the various concentrations needed in order to get a working solution for their experiments.

-We sought to come up with a function to help do that easily with the intention on creating a shiny web app for as an alternative to those not really inclined in R.
+We aim to develop a function to help do that easily with the intention on creating a shiny web app as an alternative for users not really inclined in R.